 Consider time as a commodity with two varieties: (1) interrupted and (2) uninterrupted.
 Then classify work as two kinds: (1) tasks that are quick or mindless tasks and (2) tasks that require you to focus.
 You want to classify, organize, and tackle your tasks depending upon the type of time.
 Do the quick and mindless smaller chunk tasks during the interrupted time.
 Reserve your uninterrupted time for deep work, strategic projects, and crucial interactive meetings.
 Solitude is now a commodity, so use it wisely.

 Want to accomplish more with less stress?
 Focus completely on one task.
-Deep concentration lets you think better, make fewer mistakes, and work more efficiently.
-This is especially important when you’re attacking challenging tasks.
+Deep concentration lets you think better, make fewer mistakes, and work most efficiently.
+This is important when you’re attacking challenging tasks.
 To help you concentrate, limit the distractions.
 Avoid your social media notifications.
 Close your email and an overflowing inbox.
 Ignore the Slack message and Zoom requests.
 Also, take advantage of those golden opportunities when your child is napping, when the kids are still asleep, and when everyone is busy with their “big kid” projects.

 11. Set a schedule and routine